Why Is This Place so Great?

 The W Singapore Sentosa Cove’s wellness facilities are nothing less than world-class.
 Its 24-hour fitness center is fully equipped with Technogym appliances, free weights, and arguably Singapore’s nicest pool with floating beanbag mattresses for guests to enjoy.
 The hotel also offers complimentary yoga classes out on the lawn, but guests are welcome to book a personal training session or even one-on-one kickboxing classes if they’re looking for something a little more challenging.

-For Lifestyle Choose: MacRitchie Nature Trail, The Southern Ridges, and Gardens by the Bay
+Lifestyle Activity: MacRitchie Nature Trail, The Southern Ridges, and Gardens by the Bay

 The MacRitchie Nature Trail is a multi-route course (the longest one is a 6.8-mile loop) known for cross-country, hiking, and seeing wild animals in their natural habitat.
 Visitors are likely to encounter macaque monkeys, squirrels, monitor lizards, and turtles.